 What are Sport Court Lights?

 Indoor courts are lit from above and are far easier to light up and create the proper lighting balance.
-Outdoor courts are typically perimeter pole mounted.
+Outdoor courts are perimeter pole mounted.

 How Tall Should the Poles Be for Basketball Court Lighting?

 Higher is better.
 We have done court lights as low as 15 feet.
 The lower the poles are, the more ‘tilt’ you might need to try and light the court up and provide balanced lighting.